mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/release-notes/index.md

 | **Default**        | 1.17.3  |

 #### Features/Improvements
-* Add guideance what to do when cluster deletion failed
+* Add guidance on what to do when cluster deletion fails
 * Allow default federated addon values to be overriden
 * Attach clusters to Kommander is now considered GA
 * Update kubecost web urls